Exabyte-io/documentation/docs/tutorials/electronic-density-mesh.md

 <!-- TODO by MH -->

-This page explains how to calculate the electon density mesh of Silicon.
-The electron density mesh is a pre-requisite for any band structure calculation so this tutorial is closely related to the [band structure tutorial](band-structure.md)
+This page explains how to calculate and visualize the electron density mesh of FCC Silicon.

 # Create new job

 Si is the default material, so if you choose "Create a Job" from the sidebar on the home page Si will automatically be loaded.

 <img data-gifffer="/images/BandStep1.gif" />

-# Create Workflow
+# Choose workflow

-Under workflow chose the "Electronic Density Mesh" for Quantum Espresso.
+Under "Workflow" tab chose the "Electronic Density Mesh" for Quantum Espresso.
 In addition, for electronic properties with a non-self consistent step it is critical to have a high k-point density to give enough detail to calculate an accurate band structure.

 <img data-gifffer="/images/Charge1.gif" />

-## Adjust K-points
+## Adjust kpoints

-For charge density it is critical to have a high k-point density to properly sample the isosurfaces.
+For charge density it is critical to have a high k-point density to properly visualize charge isosurfaces.
 In VASP, the band structure workflow has 2 units.
 The first unit specifies the settings for the self-consistent calculation of the eigenvalues and wave functions.
 The second unit is a post-processing unit to generate the file for visualization.
 We set the kpoint density to 11x11x11 in the first workflow unit.

 <img data-gifffer="/images/Charge2.gif" />